A working group has been formed by the Master of the Rolls to look at guideline hourly rates (GHR).

 Evidence was gathered between September and December 2020.

-The working group has prepared a draft report which is open for public consultation between 8 January and 31 March 2021.
-Read the report online.
+The working group prepared a draft report which was open for public consultation between 8 January and 31 March 2021.
+Read the draft report online.

 For further information, please email CJC.GHR@judiciary.uk

 Circuit Judge – Nigel Bird

 District Judge – Judy Gibson